Baked Alaska - A very old-fashioned dessert. Cold ice cream on top of pound cake, covered with warm meringue.

 - 1 tblsp. sugar

-- Beat egg whites at high speed until they form a stiff, but not dry, meringue.
-Gradually beat in sugar.
+- Beat the room temperature egg whites at high speed until they form a stiff, but not dry, meringue.
+Add the sugar near the end of the beating time.

-- Remove cake and ice cream from freezer and cover each with meringue, making sure to seal the meringue all the way down to the parchment.
+- Remove the prepared cake and ice cream layers from the freezer and cover each with meringue, making sure to seal the meringue all the way down to the parchment.

-- Bake in hot oven for 6-8 minutes or until meringue is golden brown.
+- Bake in a hot oven for 6-8 minutes or until the meringue is golden brown.

-- Remove from pan with a spatula and serve immediately.
+- Remove from the pan with a spatula and serve immediately.